nonsodaniel/Profiler/README.md

 Encountered some challenges with `Redux store configuration`. **Time** factor plus other personal emergency didn't give me the freedom to be fine-tune every issue to my taste.

+## Note

+Note that every user without an id will not appear in the list when performing any user action such as **sorting, searching, filtering.**

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).